adrenallen/EasyLeaderboard/README.md

 # Easy Leaderboard

+#### **Add a leaderboard to your game in under 10 minutes!**

-A quick to setup and flexible leaderboard system designed to help game developers add a leaderboard to their games!
-Open source with ready to go game clients to make the process as quick and easy as possible.
+🏃 Ready to go game clients make adding a leaderboard quick and easy

-Don't need custom score validation or don't want to host a server?
-Use a client listed below and the free hosted version by User Defined - [https://lb.userdefined.io](https://lb.userdefined.io)
+🕵️ Extendable score validation system to protect against cheaters

+👨‍💻 Open source and easily setup for custom implementations

+💸 Optional free-hosting provided at [https://lb.userdefined.io](https://lb.userdefined.io) by [User Defined](https://userdefined.io).

 ## Table of Contents
 - [:computer: API](#computer-api)